Virtual Data Source

 Example: "7.schema_a.table_a"

+NOTE: This is required only if 'is_foreign_key' is set to True.
 Please make sure the table it corresponds to is already a part of the database's metadata.

 foreign_key_column_namesNoAn array of column names on the parent table object which the foreign index refers to.